HSRLCLab/SmartFactory_Box-Sortic/README.md

 <img src="./docs/images/SmartBox.jpeg" height="300"/>

-For a SmartBox the following hardware is needed:
+To build a SmartBox the following hardware is needed:
 * 1x [Adafruit Feather M0 WiFi - ATSAMD21 + ATWINC1500](https://www.adafruit.com/product/3010) from Adafruit.
 * 1x LED + 560 Ohm Resistor
 * 3x [Grove - Digital Distance Interrupter](http://wiki.seeedstudio.com/Grove-Digital_Distance_Interrupter_0.5_to_5cm-GP2Y0D805Z0F/)
 * 1x Battery with an JST 2.0 Connection
-* 1x Box with platform
+* 1x [Box](<https://www.haneu.de/rasterplan-lagersichtkasten-gr-8-gelb.html>) (85 x 105 x 45 mm) with platform

 ## Software

 All functions and files are documented on the [GitHub-Page](https://lmazzole.github.io/SmartFactory_MQTTCommunication/).
 The Documentation includes also the [MQTTCommunication](<https://github.com/LMazzole/SmartFactory_MQTTCommunication>)-Files.

+It's important to mention that all functions are non blocking and as short as possible so no other process starves.

 ### Dependency Graph